Yahoo!) Straight Line

 Standard parametric curves used to approximate other curves.

-Bézier curves need not be restricted to planar geometry, although they often are.
+Bézier curves are often restricted to planar geometry, but they need not be.

 served as an engineer for the French car manufacturer Renault for 42 years,